 The impetus for the proposed SHAPE systems is the demonstrated population heterogeneity within the 5-state catchment area, as well as notable differences in quality and extent of data pertaining to each state.
 SHAPE will be critical for understanding, prioritizing, addressing, and evaluating the cancer burden and cancer control opportunities for the heterogeneous populations across the HCI region.
 SHAPE will use data streams from unrestricted publicly available data (e.g. US Census or BRFSS), restricted public data (e.g. State departments of health and all payer claims), and both de-identified and identifiable data (e.g. University of Utah Health Electronic Data Warehouse).
 SHAPE will add value beyond integrating existing data by deriving new layers, such as travel time, service areas, and area-level cumulative exposures.
 A critical component of SHAPE will be the user interface (portal) for queries and simple analytics, along with mapping and data export utilities.
 We will undertake periodic primary data collection through the Community Health Assessment Surveys (CHAS) to 1) collect catchment area-specific information that is not currently available, and 2) sample robustly for small area estimates (sub-county) and to represent hard-to-reach populations.

-The Community Health Assessment Survey (CHAS) is being developed in conjunction with the System for Health Assessment and Population Equity (SHAPE) as a primary data collection method.
-A total of 2500 respondents from Rural and Frontier regions are anticipated creating the first cancer control-focused data and knowledge base on frontier populations.
+The Community Health Assessment Survey (CHAS) was developed in conjunction with the System for Health Assessment and Population Data Evaluation (SHAPE) as a primary data collection method.
 CHAS contains survey items from national surveys (e.g. BRFSS), as well as validated, community-driven survey elements reflecting stakeholder interests in population measurement domains, informed by over a dozen representatives, including CAB members, departments of health from all five states, and community workers.
-This project is made possible through partnership with Wyoming Survey & Analysis Center.
-We anticipate the data should be completed in Summer 2023.
+Two rounds of CHAS have launched, targeting two different populations.
+In CHAS 1, a total of 1,592 respondents from Rural and Frontier regions completed the survey creating the first cancer control-focused data and knowledge base on frontier populations.
+CHAS 2 had a total of 1,387 Hispanic/Latino individuals participate, which was made possible through the partnership with Alliance Community Services, a Utah-based Hispanic organization.
+Further rounds of CHAS are expected.

 As Co-Investigator with collaborators at Dartmouth College and Louisiana State University, Dr. Onega helps lead this study on telehealth’s impact on access, utilization, and outcomes of cancer services.
 This study will take the critical and timely steps of developing measures of access nationally that incorporate telehealth, identifying determinants of telehealth use in cancer care, testing the effects of telehealth on cancer outcomes, and analyzing the projected impact on equity in cancer care access and outcomes if telehealth use in cancer is expanded, while considering differential effects based on the rural-urban continuum.
 Working with multiple data sources, such as SEER-Medicare claims of patients diagnosed with lung, breast, colon, melanoma, rectal, pancreatic, and bladder cancers, the overarching goal of the project is to guide improvements in cancer care equity through increased utilization of effective care via telehealth access.
 Dr. Onega has particular interest in the geographic & population variation in potential access to telehealth and reducing disparities through expanded telehealth potential.